hydephp/develop/docs/internal/draft-internal-glossary.markdown

 ### Just links

 When we talk about just links, we are talking about the URL path that the user will see in their browser.
-Unless it's specified wether a link is relative or absolute, it's assumed to be relative to the index page of the site and will not contain a leading slash nor path traversal directives,
+Unless it's specified weather a link is relative or absolute, it's assumed to be relative to the index page of the site and will not contain a leading slash nor path traversal directives,

 ### Relative links